profetia/me/cv.typ

   utilizing new kernel features.
 - Extended the dynamic observation and analysis capabilities of the Linux sandbox using customized probing tools in eBPF and kernel modules.
-// - Extended dynamic analysis capabilities of the Linux sandbox with customized probing tools in eBPF and kernel modules.
 - Streamlined the gRPC endpoint for the malware database and rewrote the log parser with PEG.